top of page

 The Club’s Management Committee very much appreciates your support and taking 10 mins at the week’s end to capture your comments, observations and any member/guest feedback via the online Hut Captains reporting feature.

-This role is not onerous, but it does require clear communication of the important information once a week as entrée is being served at dinner of your first night – and also on additional evenings if there has been a mid-week changeover and new members and guests have arrived.
+This role is not onerous, but it does require clear communication of the important information as entrée is being served at dinner of your first night – and also on additional evenings if there has been a mid-week changeover and new members and guests have arrived.

-It is important to note that if any member or guest has a complaint or suggestion for an improvement concerning the Lodge, it should be brought to the attention of the Hut Captain and not the Management team.
+It is important to note that if any member or guest has a complaint or suggestion for an improvement concerning the Lodge, it should be brought to the attention of the Hut Captain and not the Lodge Managers.

 Responsible for: